spectrocloud/CanvOS/README.md

 ./earthly.sh +build-all-images
 ```

-This will create 2 docker images and an `iso` that can / will be used in the Edge Native Tutorials.
+This will create two `docker images` and an `iso` that can/will be used in the Edge Native Tutorials.

 # Validation